MarcoJanse/AZ-140/MS-Learn/MS-Learn-notes-AZ-140.md

 - The first option is to provision a virtual machine in Azure (See: Create a virtual machine from a managed image).
 - The second option is to create the image locally by downloading the image, provisioning a Hyper-V virtual machine, and customizing it to suit your needs.

+### General imaging recommendations

+Here are some extra things you should keep in mind when creating a golden image:

+- Don't capture a VM that already exists in your host pools.
+The image will conflict with the existing VM's configuration, and the new VM won't work.
+- Make sure to remove the VM from the domain before running sysprep.
+- Delete the base VM once you've captured the image from it.
+- After you've captured your image, don't use the same VM you captured again.
+Instead, create a new base VM from the last snapshot you created.
+You'll need to periodically update and patch this new VM on a regular basis.
+- Don't create a new base VM from an existing custom image.

 #### Managed images